 Average distance from cities in the region (miles)

 - Northeast 315.8

 - Rest of the U.S. 1057.4

-Average distance from closest city in region (miles)
+Average distance from the closest city in the region (miles)

 - Northeast 50.2

 - Rest of the U.S. 142.7

-The first two numbers in this table correspond to the unweighted average of pairwise distances between 1860 cities in the Northeast and in the rest of the United States, respectively.
-The last two numbers correspond to the unweighted average of an 1860 city's distance from the closest 1860 city in the Northeast and in the rest of the U.S., respectively.
+The first two numbers in this table correspond to the unweighted average of pairwise distances between cities forming by 1860 in the Northeast and in the rest of the United States, respectively.
+The last two numbers correspond to the unweighted average of a city's distance from the closest city forming by 1860 in the Northeast and in the rest of the U.S., respectively.
 Source: U.S. census.